Wieschie/autograder/docs/development.md

 * For limiting file usage on windows: can't seem to limit open file handles.
   * try setting a notification limit on bytes read / wrote, then kill process if it increments?

+## 2018-10-30
+* JobObjects work well when associating the parent script with a single job
+  * Complicates limiting the number of active processes.
+Should be able to set the limit to the configured value + 1 (script is included in the job)
+  * @TODO Does the junit runner spawn additional processes?  need to investigate